xxie-stat/xxie-stat.github.io/_pages/about.md

 Education
 ======
-- Univeristy of Florida
+- Ph.D. in Statistics, Univeristy of Florida (2023)
-- Columbia University
+- M.S. in Operations Research, Columbia University (2019)
-- The Ohio State University
+- B.S. in Mathematics, The Ohio State University (2017)